Julynx/coniferneue-dark-syntax/README.md

 INSTALL

-1. Open Atom and navigate to Edit -> Preferences -> Install
+1. Open Atom and navigate to Edit -> Preferences -> Install (sidebar)

 2. Click on the Themes button next to the search bar.